Bi-Lipschitz extensions and outlier embeddings into trees: Introduction

-Another related notion is {{\em embeddings with slack}, in which the goal is to minimize the number of {\em edges}} that are distorted by more than some target factor \cite{abraham2005,chan2006,lammersen2009}.
-Outlier embeddings are also closely related to metric Ramsey theory \cite{bartal2003,mendel2007ramsey}.
+Several related notions of distortion were previously studied.
+One notion is {{\em embeddings with slack}, in which the goal is to minimize the number of pairs that are distorted by more than some target factor \cite{abraham2005,chan2006,lammersen2009}.
+An even stronger notion is that of \emph{scaling distortion}, where for every $\eps>0$, at most $\eps$ fraction of the pairs suffer from distortion $\ge f(\eps)$ (for some function $f$), see \cite{KSW04,ABN11,ABN15,BFN19}.
+Another notion is \emph{terminal distortion}, where instead of an outlier set, there is a subset of terminals $K\subseteq X$, and the goal is only to preserve distance pairs involving a terminal $K\times X$ \cite{EFN17,MMMR18,NN19,CN24}.
+A stronger notion is \emph{prioritized distortion} \cite{EFN18,EN22,FGN24} where there is a priority ordering over the vertices, and the distortion guarantee is w.r.t. the priorities.
+Another notion is that of local embeddings \cite{abraham2009,arora2012,charikar2010} where the goal is to minimize the distortion from each point to its $k$ nearest neighbors.

+Outlier embeddings are also closely related to metric Ramsey theory \cite{BFM86,bartal2003,BLMN05,BLMN05b,mendel2007ramsey,NT12,BGS16,ACEFN20,Bar21,FL21,FL22tw}.
 Given inputs $n$ and $c$, metric Ramsey theory asks: What is the largest $m$ such that {\em all} metrics of size $n$ have a submetric of size $m$ that embeds into some target space with distortion at most $c$?
 In this paper we are primarily focused on {\em instance-optimal} solutions rather than universal bounds that apply to all metrics, and we seek to approximate the size of the outlier set rather than the size of the non-outlier set.